jdnichollsc/my-ai-agent-prompts/README.md

-# MY AI Agent Prompts
+# My AI Agent Prompts
 My AI prompts to use with the agent of Cursor, Windsurf, etc

 ## Documentation